Included in our services is assistance in registering and purchasing access to area codes with the National Do Not Call Registry!

 Entity-Specific DNC Provision National Do Not Call

-It is a Rule violation to call any consumer who has asked not to be called again - the “entity-specific Do Not Call” provision.
-Telemarketing Sales Rule
+It is a violation of the Telemarketing Sales Rule to call any consumer who has asked not to be called again - the “entity-specific Do Not Call” provision.
+FTC Regulations

 It also is a Rule violation for a seller who has been asked by a consumer not to call again to cause a telemarketer to call that consumer.